sirarthur3/vsts-docs/docs/pipelines/migrate/from-jenkins.md

 ```
 post {
     always {
-        echo "The build has finished"
+        Write-Output "The build has finished"
     }
     success {
-        echo "The build succeeded"
+        Write-Output "The build succeeded"
     }
     failure {
-        echo "The build failed"
+        Write-Output "The build failed"
     }
 }
 ```